 Hundreds are feared dead after powerful earthquakes hit Afghanistan

-Two strong earthquakes have shaken parts of western Afghanistan — leaving hundreds feared dead, with at least 15 confirmed killed.
+Two strong earthquakes have shaken parts of western Afghanistan — leaving hundreds feared dead and more than 1,000 injured.

-The United Nations said at least 320 were dead, but later added that number was not verified.
-Local authorities said 100 people were killed and 500 injured, the U.N.
-Office for the Coordination of Humanitarian Affairs said, according to The Associated Press.
+"So far more than 1,000 injured women, children and elderly citizens have been included in our records, and about 120 people have lost their lives," said Mosa Ashari, the disaster management chief of the province of Herat.

-At least five earthquakes hit around noon, Herat city resident Abdul Shakor Samadi told the AP.
+At least five earthquakes hit around noon, Herat city resident Abdul Shakor Samadi told The Associated Press.

 "All people are out of their homes," Samadi said.
 "Houses, offices and shops are all empty and there are fears of more earthquakes.
 My family and I were inside our home, I felt the quake."
 His family began shouting and ran outside, he told the news service.